 Our Philosophy and Methodology

 From a behavior-analytic perspective, autism is a syndrome of behavioral excesses and deficits.
-Every behavioral aspect of autism is addressed using interventions based on the scientifically validated principles of applied behavior analysis.
+Every behavioral aspect of autism is addressed using interventions based on the scientifically validated principles of Applied Behavior Analysis (ABA).

 There is sufficient scientific evidence to support the effectiveness of ABA to teach children with autism a variety of adaptive skills and decrease a wide range of challenging behaviors.

 The National Standard Project of the National Autism Center evaluated interventions for problems associated with autism (2009).
 The project concluded that comprehensive ABA-based interventions have been characterized as being “established” treatments for autism.
 ABA is endorsed by many government entities as the treatment of choice for autism.